Lusitanian mythology

-Lusitanian mythology is the mythology of the Lusitanians, an Indo-European speaking people of western Iberia, in what was then known as Lusitania and Gallaecia.
-In present times, the territory comprises most of Portugal, Galicia, Extremadura and a small part of Salamanca.
+Lusitanian mythology is the mythology of the Lusitanians, an Indo-European speaking people of western Iberia, in what was then known as Lusitania.
+In present times, the territory comprises the central part of Portugal and small parts of Extremadura and Salamanca.

-Lusitanian deities heavily influenced all of the religious practices in western Iberia, including Gallaecia as well.
+Lusitanian deities heavily influenced all of the religious practices in western Iberia, including Gallaecia.

 Lusitanian beliefs and practices intermingled with those of Roman deities after Lusitania was conquered.
 Recently, a Vasconian substrate is starting to be recognized.

 Deities

 Main pantheon

 Through the Gallaecian-Roman inscriptions, a great pantheon of Gallaecian deities begins to emerge, sharing cults with other Celtic or Celticized peoples in the Iberian Peninsula, such as Astur — especially the more Western — or Lusitanian, but also the Gauls and Britons among others.
 However, because the borders shifted numerous times and Lusitanians and Gallaecians were often referred to as one people, it is relevant to note that some of the so-called Gallaecian or Lusitanian deities had the same names.

 Of particular importance and popularity, especially following the Roman conquest, were a number of deities among whom were Endovelicus, Ataegina, Nabia and Trebaruna.